EngineersNeedArt/MagazineRack/README.md

 <em>The navigation UI.</em>
 </p>

 When a magazine (PDF) is selected, hitting the ENTER key dismisses the navigation UI and displays the pages of the magazine "two-up".
-Key presses allow navigation through the magazone from start to end.
+Key presses allow navigation through the magazine from start to end.
 Progress through each magazine is stored for display in the navigation UI as mentioned previously.

 <p align="center">
 <img width="1000" src="https://github.com/EngineersNeedArt/MagazineRack/blob/f49e7ee2b63ab3dd5173abad2f45c7f59e63abc4/screenshots/TwoUp.jpg">